CERT-Polska/training-mwdb/README.md

 (venv) $ pip install mwdblib[cli] ipython
 ```

-### Exercises
+### **Exercise #2.1**: Get information about 10 recent files using mwdblib

-**Exercise #6**: Get information about 10 recent files using mwdblib
+**Goal**: learn how the `recent_files` method works

 The main interface is MWDB object that provides various methods to interact with MWDB.
-Let’s start with log in to mwdb.cert.pl service.
+Let's start with log in to mwdb.cert.pl service.

 ```python
 In [1]: from mwdblib import MWDB